HugoBlox/theme-academic-cv/content/details/index.md

 Here's a short list of what you might want to bring along with you to the battle site.

 #### Mandatory
-- Warm, waterproof clothes
+- Warm, waterproof clothing
 - Something to eat for yourself (chocolate!), although lunch will be provided (see below)
-- Something to drink, at least 1L
+- Something to drink, at least 1L is strongly recommended
 - Mountain boots or snow boots

 #### Highly recommended
-- Headlamp
+- A Headlamp
 - A change of clothes for after the battle
 - A snow-throwing weapon
+- A shield of the [specified dimensions](/rules).
 - Cash donation?

 ## Miscellanea